FredBettecher/FredBettecher/README.md

 ## Hey there!
 Welcome to my GitHub profile. 😃
 ### I'm currently studying to become a full stack developer and start a career in the technology market
-- 🔭 I’m currently working on improving my full stack skills
+- 🔭 I’m currently working on my full stack skills
-- 📚 I'm currently improving my Typescript abilities
+- 🌱 I'm currently improving my Typescript abilities
-- 🌱 I’m currently learning integration and unitary tests with Jest
+- 📚 I’m currently learning Nest and OOP with TypeScript

 ##